 “That’s a pity.
 Oh well, I’m glad it’s worked out for you.
 Well, look at you.
 I can see how you’d do well here.
 And those Taiwanese men must be all over you.”

 “It’s been a good time….
 I admit,” he laughs.
 “Listen, I spoke to my sister about Jiufen.
-Her friend could be a real asset to your site if you plan on writing about the place.
+Her friend could be a real asset to your website if you plan on writing about the place.
 She knows the town and I’m sure she could help out with food recommendations.
 You should definitely meet up with them.
 You wanted to stay the night right?”
 I nod.
 “Great, well I asked Naomi to check if there’s any room left at their hotel so we’ll see what she says.
 Her friend has been there for a couple of days already.
 Catching up with old acquaintances I believe.”

 “Oh, you really didn’t have to do that.”